 Fractured rays of early morning sun oozed through the cracked curtains and danced across the Resolute Desk—the only light offered in the ornately styled oval room.
 His untouched breakfast tray sat on the right corner where the chef had placed it earlier that morning at six.

-Niko Volkov, known to the free world as Barry Soetoro—President of the United States of America—had other issues on his mind, and eating wasn’t one of them.
-He had barked his finally orders at his detail—demanding not to be disturbed for any reason, until eleven-forty-five.
-At noon, as the snow fell on an otherwise blistery January day, he would relinquish his role—to the first woman, to hold the title of President of the United States.
+Niko Volkov, known to the free world as Barry Soetoro, The President of the United States of America, had other issues on his mind, and eating wasn’t one of them.
+He had barked his final orders at his detail, demanding not to be disturbed for any reason.
+That is, until eleven-forty-five because at noon, as the snow fell on an otherwise blustery January day, he would relinquish his role as POTUS to the first woman, to hold the title of President of the United States.

-Contrary to popular belief, the Resolute Desk did not have any secret compartments that Niko could find, but the escritoire—an extravagant piece of engineering workmanship—built into the center section of a three-piece bookcase, held plenty of hidden secrets.
+Contrary to popular belief, the Resolute Desk did not have any secret compartments that Niko could find, but the escritoire, an extravagant piece of engineering workmanship that was built into the center section of a three-piece bookcase, held plenty of hidden secrets.

 Niko pulled a series of drawers and knobs on the escritoire, and the center section of the bookcase moved forward to reveal a metal door.
 Earlier in his first term, he had engineered a tunnel running under the West Wing of the White House to the basement of the Smithsonian National Museum.

 At eleven-thirty, his replacement would arrive, and Niko would leave and blend into the DC crowd blocks from the White House.
 Until that time, Niko was more interested in the secret compartment that protruded from the spiraled newel on the leftmost bookcase.
-He extracted a bottle of Stolichnaya Elit Vodka, two rock glasses, and a leather bound satchel that held all his secrets.
-He retreated to the leather-bound chair at his desk, and poured himself a glass of the finest Russian Vodka, while he studied his next assignment.
+He extracted a bottle of Stolichnaya Elit Vodka, two rock glasses, and a leather-bound satchel that held all his secrets.
+He retreated to the soft leather chair at his desk and poured himself a glass of the finest Russian Vodka, while he studied his next assignment.

+Niko thought back to the beginning of this assignment.
 The abduction and supplanting of Barry Soetoro went off like clockwork.
 Niko attended as many events as he could to perfect Soetoro’s speech and mannerisms, notwithstanding his obnoxious air of entitlement, or his overzealous Kevin Bacon double-step shuffle.
 Niko, a full-blooded Russian, was chosen by The Order to become the replacement.
 At six-one and one-hundred-eighty pounds, he had the same measurements of Soetoro.
-His rare tawny-weathered skin color sealed the deal, and the Good Doctor—a master of facial and cosmetic surgery, felt the adjustments would be minor.
+His rare tawny-weathered skin color sealed the deal, and the Good Doctor, a master of facial and cosmetic surgery, felt the adjustments would be minor.

-Barry, who played golf almost every day, induced his own demise.
+For his part, Barry, who played golf almost every day, induced his own demise.
 His arrogance oozed with entitlement.
 He was a downright cheater, and nobody—wanted to play golf with him more than once.
-His treatment of all those, whom he felt were beneath him—disgusted his Secret Service detail, and they paid less and less attention to their charge.
+His treatment of all those who he felt were beneath him, disgusted his Secret Service detail, and they paid less and less attention to their charge.

-Barry’s normal drive from the tee, sliced deep into the thick woods, and while his detail searched for the ball, he would walk further ahead of the group.
+Barry’s normal drive from the tee sliced deep into the thick woods, and while his detail searched for the ball, he would walk further ahead of the group.
 Out of view, he would drop a ball—just off the fairway into the manicured ruff.
-The detail knew this, and always searched well into the woods.
-Too well, one day, as the switch went off without a hitch.
+The detail knew this and always searched well into the woods.
+Maybe too well… until one day, the switch went off without a hitch.